elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom-slots-composition.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The combination of the Light DOM and the shadow DOM is considered the flattened DOM result.
+  <div><strong>Interview Response:</strong> A flattened DOM refers to the resulting structure when shadow DOM's nodes and light DOM's slotted content are combined, creating a single tree that represents the rendered layout.
+The combination of the Light DOM and the shadow DOM is considered the flattened DOM result.
 The flattened DOM is viewable in the developer tools for inspection but unavailable in the source.
     </div>
   </div>
 </details>